 One of Bangkok, Thailand’s cheapest malls is JJ Mall.
-Opened less than two years ago, JJ Mall is popular as it’s right behind the world famous Chatuchak Weekend Market (also called JJ Weekend Market, hence the name of the mall).
+Opened in the last decade, JJ Mall is popular as it is located behind the world famous Chatuchak Weekend Market (also called JJ Weekend Market, hence the name of the mall).

-It’s a large seven storey mall, with four floors of shopping and three of parking, so if you don’t come by public transportation, which is just down the street, you will have no problem parking.
+It is a large seven storey mall, with four floors of shopping and three of parking.
+That means, if you don’t come by public transportation, which stops just down the street, you will have no problem parking.

 JJ Mall is busy during the week but absolutely crowded on the weekends, with more than 200,000 people visiting it daily.
-Not surprising really as it’s such a wonderful mall.
+Not surprising really as it is such a wonderful mall.

 Where Is JJ Mall Located? – JJ Mall is in northern Bangkok, directly behind Chatuchak Weekend Market, south east Asia’s largest outdoor market, and located on Kampaeng Phet II and Kampaeng Phet IV Road.

-It’s easy to get to as public buses stop right outside the front door, taxis and tuk-tuks are parked outside, and both the sky train and underground train systems have stations down the street.
-(Mo Chit station for the BTS sky train and Kampaeng Phet for the MRT underground).
+The mall is easy to get to as public buses stop right outside the front door, taxis and tuk-tuks are parked outside, and both the sky train and underground train systems have stations down the street.
+(Mo Chit station for the BTS sky train and Kampaeng Phet for the MRT underground train line).

-Why Is JJ Mall So Popular? – JJ Mall is so popular with both Thais and foreigners for three reasons.
-It’s cheap, they sell just about everything and it’s air-conditioned, so a welcome respite if you’re at the outdoor Chatuchak Weekend Market and just can’t handle the heat anymore.
+Why Is JJ Mall So Popular? – JJ Mall is popular with both Thais and foreigners for three reasons.
+It is cheap, they sell just about everything and it is air-conditioned, so is a welcome respite if you are at the outdoor Chatuchak Weekend Market and just cannot handle the heat anymore.

 What Can You Buy at JJ Mall? – You name it, they sell it.
-It’s known as one of the cheapest malls in Bangkok but that doesn’t mean the quality is cheap.
+It is known as one of the cheapest malls in Bangkok but that doesn’t mean the quality is cheap.
 Each floor concentrates on different types of items but there’s also a nice mix of products.